wafflespeanut/scripts/Encryption/Sentinel/README.md

 - During encryption, hexing, sorting, addition, iteration (using given key and a random key), shifting, all kinds of things are done by the respective helper functions.
 During decryption, the reverse processes are carried out by char(), extract(), sub(), find(), dit() functions.

-- I've also added a few 'tries-catches' to print custom messages for possible causes of the errors, instead of the (ugly) errors themselves.
+- I've also added a few enhancements of my own, just to make it harder!

+- Some 'tries-catches' have been used to print custom messages for possible causes of the errors, instead of the (ugly) errors themselves.

 I know this isn't entirely intrusion-free.
 There could be a hole somewhere.
 But, whenever I come across one, I'll try to patch it ASAP...